A Local Teen's Guide to Eating in Atlanta

 Fellini’s Pizza

-Where: 2809 Peachtree Road (with other locations)
+Where: 2809 Peachtree Road (and other locations)

 Glide Pizza